How to prepare for studying abroad?

-Many universities have exclusive apps for the student’s safety and a list of local emergency numbers within reach.
+Many universities have exclusive apps for students' safety and a list of local emergency numbers within reach.
 Numerous safety applications can be downloaded on your phone, which addresses your safety.

 Save Right!
 Spend Right!
 Always understand the local banking system and how your money works.

-Whether you’re in the mood for a fancy resto-bar or a simple coffee shop, it’s important that you’re well aware of your wallet situation.
+Whether you're in the mood for a fancy resto-bar or a simple coffee shop, you must be well aware of your wallet situation.
 But sure, you’ll easily find some good, exciting, and inexpensive locales in the city.

 Street food is the ultimate food that we all crave as our stomachs rumble.
-The heart and soul of good food are found on the streets by the local vendors on their stands and trucks.
-Be it the delicious vada pav of India or the juicy American cheeseburger, you get them all!
+The heart and soul of good food are found on the local vendors' streets on their stands and trucks.
+Be it the delicious vada pav of India or the juicy American cheeseburger; you get them all!

 Culture Shock & Homesickness

-It’s normal to be apprehensive about a life away from your comfort space; that space is your home.
-Leaving your home country and stepping into a new land may lead to certain cultural shocks, and homesickness as well.
+It's normal to be apprehensive about life away from your comfort space; that space is your home.
+Leaving your home country and stepping into a new land may lead to certain cultural shocks and homesickness as well.

-Seeing more of the world around is such a fantastic experience.
+Seeing more of the world around us such a fantastic experience.
 Try new delicacies, trot around places on your bucket list, meet different people, and make your study abroad experience remarkable!